 When did the phrase “municipal advisory” come into use?

-Jim: Prior to 2009, we were “financial advisors” who worked with municipalities and other public entities.
-Then a financial regulatory reform bill codified the phrase “municipal advisory.”
-So, the term is relatively new, but the nature of our work isn’t.
+Prior to 2009, we were “financial advisors” who worked with municipalities and other public entities.
+Then the financial regulatory reform bill codified the phrase “municipal advisory.”
+So, the term is relatively new, but the nature of our work hasn’t changed.

 In a nutshell, what is that work?

-Melissa: We help our clients plan for the future, including how to best leverage existing resources.
-As part of that process, our goal is to work toward achieving the lowest cost of capital possible for our clients while also ensuring a smooth execution of a financial transaction.
-We can help quantify the benefits and costs of various bond structures, act as a liaison between all parties on the bond issue, recommend the best method of sale, and identify and keep track of any market opportunities.
+We help our clients plan for the future, including how to best leverage existing resources.
+As part of that process, our goal is to help our clients achieve the lowest cost of capital possible while also ensuring the smooth execution of a financial transaction.
+Meaning, we can help quantify the benefits and costs of various bond structures and borrowing vehicles, act as a liaison between all parties on the bond issue, recommend the best method of sale, and identify and keep track of any market opportunities.

-Jim: We sit on the same side of the table as the issuer, as fiduciaries, which means we are legally required to put their best interests ahead of our own.
+Most importantly, we sit on the same side of the table as the issuer, as fiduciaries, which means we are legally required to put interests of the client ahead of our own financial interests.

 How do you approach capital cost efficiency for clients?

-The other big way we help clients lower their capital costs is by knowing what is financeable and what an underwriting firm’s capabilities and preferences are.
+The other big way we help clients lower their capital costs is by knowing what is financeable, and what an underwriting firm’s capabilities and preferences are.
 By that I mean, will an underwriter be willing to hold some of a deal on its own books?
 Maybe, maybe not.
-Part of our job is to figure out who would be the best fit for the transaction or project.
-Our goal is the same as our clients’—we want to achieve optimal results with positive experiences so the proposed infrastructure project benefits the community as much as possible.
+Part of our job is to figure out who would be the best fit for the transaction or project and advise our clients accordingly.
+Our goal is the same as our clients’—we want the proposed infrastructure project benefits the community as much as possible and to do that, we strive to optimize each financing or consulting project.

 When do you typically get involved in a capital project?

-Melissa: Say a municipality wants to build a new police building.
+Say a municipality wants to build a new police building or city hall.
 It needs to go to the voters to approve the funds.
-Far ahead of going to the voters, we’ve been involved, talking about what needs to happen, who are the players, what’s the general timeline, what are the pros and cons of going to voters, and when, and then finally what is the best way to approach them.
+Far ahead of going to the voters, we’ve been involved, talking about what needs to happen, who are the players, what’s the general timeline, what are the pros and cons of each financing structure, and then finally what is the best way to approach voters.

-Jim: One of the key benefits of working with a municipal advisor is evaluating a variety of financing options.
+In fact, one of the key benefits of working with a municipal advisor is evaluating a variety of financing options and provide recommendations on the best course of action, which an underwriter is not allowed to do under SEC rules unless it’s during a RFP process, if they’ve been engaged on a specific transaction, or if the municipality has an independent registered municipal advisor.
 Whether your financing ends up being through the public markets to an underwriter/broker-dealer or bank, or a direct placement to an investor, or you use of one of the state or federal programs, it is important to know your options and how those options impact your community.

 Sounds like you should bring on a municipal advisor early in the process.

-This communication is provided for informational purposes only and is (1) not an offer or solicitation for the purchase or sale of any financial instrument; (2) not a solicitation to participate in any trading strategy; (3) not an official confirmation of any transaction; and (4) not a recommendation of action to a municipal entity or obligated person and does not otherwise provide municipal advisor advice.
-The content included in this communication is based upon information available at the time of publication and is believed to be reliable, but UMB Financial Services, Inc. does not warrant its completeness or accuracy, and it is subject to change at any time without notice.
-UMB Financial Services, Inc. and their affiliates, directors, officers, employees or agents are not liable for any errors, omissions, or misstatements, and do not accept any liability for any loss or damage arising out of your use of all or any of this information.
-You should review all related disclosures and discuss any information and material contained in this communication with any and all internal or external advisors or other professionals deemed appropriate.
+This communication is provided for informational purposes only and is (1) not an offer or solicitation for the purchase or sale of any financial instrument; (2) not a solicitation to participate in any trading strategy; (3) not an official confirmation of any transaction; and (4) not a recommendation of action to a municipal entity or obligated person and does not otherwise providing municipal advisor advice.
+The opinions expressed in the communications are those of the author and do not necessarily represent the opinions of UMB Bank, n.a., UMB Financial Services, Inc., or UMB Financial Corporation (Combined hereafter in this disclosure as “UMB”).
+The communication is based upon information available at the time of publication and is believed to be reliable, but UMB does not warrant its completeness or accuracy, and it is subject to change at any time without notice.
+UMB is not liable for any errors, omissions, or misstatements.
+You should discuss any information and material contained in this communication with any and all internal or external advisors or other professionals that are deemed appropriate before acting on this information.

 UMB Bank, n.a.
 Capital Markets Division is a separately identifiable division of UMB Bank, n.a.
-UMB Bank, n.a., is a subsidiary of UMB Financial Corporation.
+UMB Bank, n.a. is an affiliate within UMB Financial Corporation.
 UMB Financial Services, Inc., Member FINRA, SIPC, is a wholly owned subsidiary of UMB Financial Corporation, and an affiliate of UMB Bank, n.a.